 - Preheat the oven to 175° C / 350° F and line a large baking tray with a piece of baking paper.

-- In a large mixing bowl, mix the ground almonds, sugar and baking powder.
+- In a large mixing bowl, mix the almonds, sugar and baking powder.

 - Place the aquafaba (use only 60 ml / ¼ cup if using amaretto*) and lemon juice in a spotlessly clean bowl – even the tiniest grease residue will inhibit the aquafaba from reaching stiff peaks.